(See also general discussion of hypoglycemia.)

 Although most hyperinsulinism is transient, less common and longer lasting causes include congenital hyperinsulinism (genetic conditions transmitted in both autosomal dominant and recessive fashion), severe erythroblastosis fetalis, and Beckwith-Wiedemann syndrome (in which islet cell hyperplasia accompanies features of macroglossia and umbilical hernia).
-Hyperinsulinemia characteristically results in a rapid fall in serum glucose in the first 1 to 2 h after birth when the continuous supply of glucose from the placenta is interrupted.
+Hyperinsulinemia characteristically results in a rapid fall in serum glucose in the first 1 to 2 hours after birth when the continuous supply of glucose from the placenta is interrupted.

 Blood glucose levels are dependent on multiple interacting factors.
 Although insulin is the primary factor, glucose levels are also dependent on growth hormone, cortisol, and thyroid hormone levels.
 Any condition that interferes with the appropriate secretion of these hormones can lead to hypoglycemia.